EEN421/EEN421.github.io/_posts/2023-08-02-Peeling-the-KQL-Potato.md

 # Introduction and Use Case:
 The sheer versatility of KQL as a query language is staggering.
-The fact that there are so many query variations that ultimately lead to the same results, leads me to think how one query could be more beneficial than another in a given circumstance.
-Let’s explore some crude KQL examples that work, but could be improved upon in more ways than one (think not only compute requirements and time spent crunching, but how the output could be improved upon as well).
+The fact that there are so many query variations that ultimately deliver to the same results, leads me to think how one query could be more beneficial than another in a given circumstance.
+Today we'll explore a crude KQL example that works, but then improve it in more ways than one (think not only compute requirements and time spent crunching, but how the output could be improved upon as well).

 # In this post we will:
 - Craft basic a basic, quick n’ dirty query that gets the job done